June 25, 2024

 In our recent MAX 24.4 release, we announced the availability of MAX on MacOS and MAX Pipelines with native support for local Generative AI models such as Llama3.
 Together, these innovations establish a new industry standard paradigm, enabling developers to leverage a single toolchain to build Generative AI pipelines locally and seamlessly deploy them to the cloud, all with industry-leading performance.

 In this blog post, we will explore various features of MAX Pipelines and their benefits for GenAI applications such as native GGUF, tokenizer and quantization support.
 To follow along, please ensure you have installed MAX 24.4.
-You should get the following hash release when running max -v
+Note that MAX now ships with Mojo for all platforms.
+If you previously installed a standalone version of Mojo, you should uninstall it and install MAX instead.
+After installing MAX, you should get the following hash release when running max -v

 Output